PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 ### NDA and IP Agreement
 Our team has expressed our concerns about NDA and IP agreement with client.
-Doug is going to discuss with the legal team at Questacon.
+Doug is going to consult the legal team at Questacon.
 Client requires that the repository to be private (not open to public).
 The repository will be available for all stakeholders mentioned from previous **Stakeholders** section.

 ## Contact